4ngryR4v3n/fluffy-fiesta/notes/arch-linux-installation.md

 Give the new user administrator priviledges by adding the following below `root ALL=(ALL) ALL`, replacing `USERNAME` with the name of the new user.

 `USERNAME ALL=(ALL) ALL`

+Log out and back in again for the changes to take effect.

+### Setting up SSH

+Install SSH

+`pacman -S openssh`

+Allow the SSH server to start on boot (optional)

+`sudo systemctl enable sshd`